peterhinch/micropython-micropower/README.md

 ```

 Measurements were performed with the slave nearby so that timeouts never occurred.
 A comparison of the current
-waveform presented above with that recorded by @moose shows virtually identicalbehaviour for the first 180mS as
+waveform presented above with that recorded by @moose shows virtually identical behaviour for the first 180mS as
 the Pyboard boots up.
 There is then a period of some 230mS until power is applied to the peripherals where
 the board continues to draw some 60mA: compilation of imported modules to byte code is likely to be responsible
 for the bulk of this charge usage.
 The code which performs the actual application - namely power control and